Sophietje/Verification-Tool-Overview/Tools/Gillian.md

 Other multi-language verification frameworks: [[coreStar]], [Viper](Frameworks/Viper.md).
-Verification tools for JS based on separation logic: [[JaVerT]] Verification tools for C based on separation logic: [Verifast](Verifast.md)
+Verification tools for JS based on separation logic: [[JaVerT]] Verification tools for C based on separation logic: [Verifast](Verifast.md) The artefact description states that it "works in a close way to [[Klee]]'s"

 #### Meta
 :: C
 :: JavaScript
+:: PV5 :: verifies properties of a user-specified memory model